Birth of the Stanley Cup

 On March 18, 1892, Canada’s Lord Stanley of Preston announced he would donate a silver challenge cup to be awarded to the nation’s best hockey team.

 At the time, hockey was still very new and only Montreal and Ottawa had anything similar to leagues.
-Soon his two sons formed a new team, the Ottawa Rideau Hall Rebels.
+Soon, Lord Stanley’s two sons formed a new team, the Ottawa Rideau Hall Rebels.
 They then encouraged their father to create a trophy to be “an outward and visible sign of the hockey championship.”

 Shortly after, Stanley purchased what some have called a decorative punch bowl (others call it a rose bowl) for ten guineas, which would be about $1,326 today.
 He then had the bowl engraved, “Dominion Hockey Challenge Cup” on one side and “From Stanley Preston” on another side.